acornejo/kilobot-labs/README.md

 the speaker code.
 You can compile and upload, but the real test will be once we have created the listener robot.

-* *Note for lecturer: May need to explain the difference between `&#42;msg`, `&amp;msg` and  `msg` to non-C users.
-Also explain why the transmit message value and crc should not be set within the callback but within the program init or loop.*
+* *Note: Lecturer may need to explain the difference in the C language between `&#42;msg`, `&amp;msg` and  `msg`.
+Also explain why the message value and crc should not be set within the callback but within the main program loop or setup phase.*

 ### 2.2. test-listener.c